lcnunes09/lcnunes09/README.md

 🖥️ I´m currently working at ThoughtWorks, as a Business Analyst (since 2016).
 However, as I have some personal projects to work on having the purpose of changing lifes, as well as I enjoy being a developer, I'm learning React and Node to complement my background of HTML, CSS and Javascript.
 Out of curiosity, I used to be a PHP developer for years!
 Also, I've been working on IT Industry since 2007.

 🏅 I was part of two Hackathons in 2020: MegaHack and TecBan.
-Soon, I will be joining the Mega Hack Women!
+Currently I am part of the Mega Hack Women!

 👯 As I love learning new things, I'm looking for someone to work together in different projects and share ideias!
+Just as curiosity, I restarted as a dev on June/2020.

 🚄 For future goals, I want to learn more Python and use Machine Learning and improve my experience on Data Analysis.